rhysd/notes-cli/README.md

 If you want to filter with categories or tags, please use `-c` and/or `-t` of `list` command.

-### I want to filter notes interactively and open it with my editor
+### How can I filter notes interactively and open it with my editor?

 Please pipe the list of paths from `notes list`.
 Following is an example with `peco` and Vim.